How to maintain 320kbps audio quality for Zoom Music Lessons on Android? | Community

 • June 14, 2026

 Hey community, I'm an online music teacher and I conduct all my practical classes via Zoom meetings.
 Recently, my students have started complaining that the background tracks I play from Spotify sound very muffled and low-quality due to Zoom's audio compression on Android.
 On top of that, sudden loud ads during a live lesson are becoming highly embarrassing for me as a professional.
 Since I use an Android phone for my setup, is there any way to bypass this compression and stream crisp, ad-free music?
 Are there any specific app modifications or configurations that fellow musicians use here?
-Thanks in advance!
+I am currently trying to troubleshoot this using some audio optimization guides from Soundify but any direct workaround for Android would be a lifesaver.

 Ray_Harwood